Special Educational Needs and Disabilities

 The class teacher, alongside other support staff, plans an appropriately differentiated curriculum for our children with additional needs to ensure high quality teaching and learning with effective support and resources.
 Clear personal provision plans and care plans are put in place and reviewed regularly.
 A range of carefully tailored interventions are developed, reviewed and evaluated to ensure maximum progress and impact for our learners.
 Key assessments ensure that children are on track to meet targets and planning accurately addresses needs.
 Progress, targets and plans are regularly reviewed with the children and evaluated to inform next steps.

 An appropriate and accessible learning environment is provided within the school’s means and confines of the building, and is adapted where possible.
-St Joseph’s is committed to ensuring that staff receive regular training, and work alongside other professionals to develop their skills, knowledge and expertise in specific areas of SEN, e.g. autism, dyslexia, dyspraxia, etc. Staff are able to offer a wide range of support and strategies for inclusion.
+St Joseph’s is committed to ensuring that staff receive regular training, and work alongside other professionals to develop their skills, knowledge and expertise in specific areas of SEND, e.g. autism, dyslexia, dyspraxia, etc. Staff are able to offer a wide range of support and strategies for inclusion.

 Our Catholic Compass Partnership works together on a regular basis to share good practice and keep up to date with changes to legislation.
 This ensures we fulfil our mission statement of the partnership: